 For many diagnostic methods being investigated today, the main barrier to full testing validation is researchers’ ability to reconcile individual variation to create a standardized model for analysis of the results.
-The work of these scientists and experts bring us closer every day to the reality of non-invasive, inexpensive and accurate blood glucose monitoring alternatives.
+The work of these scientists and experts brings us closer every day to the reality of non-invasive, inexpensive, and accurate blood glucose monitoring alternatives.

-While it is impossible to predict when a new method or technology will win approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, it is becoming increasingly likely.
+While it is impossible to predict when a new method or technology will win the approval of the Federal Drug Administration (FDA) or relevant medical certifying bodies, it is becoming increasingly likely.
 In the near future, diabetes patients will no longer need to suffer through painful blood testing and it will be thanks to the work of dedicated scientists, doctors, and researchers working today on these exciting optical testing methods.

 Avantes at the Forefront of Medical Research

 Avantes is proud to be at the forefront of this research.
 Avantes equipment is found in labs all over the world, supporting the doctors and scientists working on diabetes research.

 Dr. Angelika M. Domschke, previously with the University of Hamburg, is researching ophthalmic glucose monitoring using the Avantes AvaSpec-ULS2048 to test and monitor the development of a contact lens that sits in the eye and provides continuous monitoring.
 The ULS2048 provided Dr. Domschke and her team with exceptional response speed and a signal-to-noise ratio of 200:1.
 This is the reliable workhorse of the Avantes StarLine spectrometers.

 Researchers at Groningen University in the Netherlands are studying skin fluorescence to monitor vascular damage.
 Diabetes patients are susceptible to vascular damage, poor circulation, and slow healing in their extremities, this team aims to make treating diabetic foot complications easier.
 These researchers used an older model from Avantes, but our AvaSpec-Hero offers the highest sensitivity due to the 0.22 numerical aperture of the optical bench and thermo-electrically cooled back-thinned detector.
 This instrument is ideally suited for the demands of high-sensitivity measurements in the NIR.

 Researchers around the world trust Avantes instruments for biomedical research.
-The Avantes SensLine of spectrometers offer several models tailored for applications with low light levels with standard or thermoelectrically cooled options.
+The Avantes SensLine of spectrometers offers several models tailored for applications with low light levels with standard or thermoelectrically cooled options.